DanilDuckk/spotify-track-fetcher/README.md

 6. Choose a folder for the downloaded music
 7. Click Start

-## 5. Notes

-On macOS, Gatekeeper may block the app until you approve it manually.
-The easiest way is to open Finder, double-click the DMG, and confirm the prompt that appears (Box with the posiblity to move the app to the Applications folder).

-Run in the terminal with: `xattr -d com.apple.quarantine /path/to/SteamToPlayer.app`.

-Replace the path with the actual app location.
-For me it's `xattr -dr com.apple.quarantine "/Volumes/Spotify Track Fetcher 0.0.1-arm64/Spotify Track Fetcher.app`.

-After that, open back the Box window and double click the application itseft (Do not transfer the app to the Applications folder).

 # Build from source

 If you want to build it yourself: